SumoLogic/sumologic-documentation/docs/manage/manage-subscription/close-cancel-sumo-account.md

 This topic covers how to delete your organization from a Sumo Logic Free or Trial account and permanently close the account.
 It also provides instructions for cancelling a Sumo Logic licensed account.

 :::info
-Accounts, if cancelled or closed, do not cancel any financial responsibilities outlined in the contract.
+Any financial obligations specified in the contract remain in effect even if an account is cancelled or closed.
 :::

 ## Close a Sumo Logic Free or Trial account